m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/map-set)

-Is a set of unique values
+Is a collection of unique values

+Preserves value insertion order

 Creation syntax and iteration using `for...of`: